guigrpa/storyboard/README.md

 Logs emitted by stories are relayed by the Storyboard `hub` module to all attached *listeners*.
 Three listeners come built-in:

 * **Console**: formats logs and sends them to `console.log` or `console.error`.
-You've already seen this listener in action in the previous sections.
-It is automatically enabled in the server, and in development mode (`NODE_ENV` environment variable set to `development` while bundling) in the browser.
+You've already seen this listener in action above.
+Automatically enabled in the server, and in development mode in the browser (set the `NODE_ENV` environment variable to `development` while bundling).

 * **WebSocket Server**: encapsulates logs and pushes them in real time to WebSocket clients.
-It is disabled by default.
-Enable it for [remote access to server stories](#remote-access-to-server-stories).
+Disabled by default; enable it for [remote access to server stories](#remote-access-to-server-stories).

-* **WebSocket Client**: takes logs pushed from the server, as well as local client logs and relays them to the Storyboard DevTools.
-It is automatically enabled in the browser.
+* **WebSocket Client**: takes logs pushed from the server, as well as local client logs and relays them to the [Storyboard DevTools](#storyboard-devtools).
+Automatically enabled in the browser.

 More listeners can be added by the user, e.g. to persist logs in a database, publish them online, etc. Get inspired by [winston](https://github.com/winstonjs/winston)'s or [bunyan](https://www.npmjs.com/package/bunyan)'s plugins.